Skip to main content

 About

-Sons of Valhalla is a single player role playing game with a fantasy theme.
+Sons of Valhalla is a single player open world hack and slash game with fantasy, medieval and historical themes.
 It was developed by Pixel Chest and was released on April 5, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews